 You'll use a range of advanced skills and techniques throughout all of your modules, including communication through different media, practical inquiry, planning and time-management to create and analyse real-world data.

 You'll also have the unique opportunity to either conduct a specialised research project, or combine your studies with an applied work based project in the field of sport coaching, taking advantage of your and our industry connections to increase your skills while you study.

-You could enter a career in broad multidiscipline area of professional sports coaching.
+You could enter a career in broad multidisciplinary areas of professional sport coaching.
 Depending on the focus of your research or work placement you could take up a range of applied roles with Sporting National Governing Bodies (NGBs) at performance or participation level.
 With our MSc in Sport Coaching course you’re in the perfect position to develop a number of postgraduate transferable skills valued by employers from different industries.
 Additionally, you could continue your academic career with our Sport and Exercise Sciences PhD or Professional Doctorates.

 The Faculty of Science & Engineering is one of the largest of the four faculties at Anglia Ruskin University.
 Whether you choose to study with us full-time or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, BSc, MSc, PhD or professional doctorate.